 In the State of Florida, convicted sex offenders must register with the Florida Department of Law Enforcement thru the County Sheriff's Office.
 Law Enforcement Agency information provided by the State of Florida under Section 121 of the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
-16921), concerning registered sex offenders may be obtained by accessing www.uwf.edu/police/sexual-offenders-predators/uwf-disclosure-of-registered-sex-offenders/.
+16921), concerning registered sex offenders may be obtained by accessing https://uwf-edu-finance-and-administration/departments/police/sexual-offenders/.

-EMERGENCY NOTIFICATIONS
+EMERGENCY NOTIFICATIONS AND WARNINGS